danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

 }
 ```

-There are a few opportunities for things to go out of sync which could be solved by implementing some kind of `TextWrapIterator.reset` function, but in this specific scenario we can do even better.
+There's a nontrivial chance for the calls to `wrap` to go out of sync here.
+We could improve this with a `TextWrapIterator.reset` function, but in this specific scenario we can do even better.

 We know the max width of each line, we know the length of the text, and our iterator doesn't respect manual line breaks.
 We can use that calculate the number of lines this text will split onto.